Isaac0099/Currency-Formatted-Input/README.md

 # Currency-Formatted-Input
 A simple TS React input component that adds the $ symbol and commas for separating numbers into more readable format (i.e. 1000000 displays as $1,000,000) While still passing a number.

+Probably to0 small to be posting here but it gave me just enough of a head ache that I thought I'd put out there incase it can save some else an hour or so

 Can be used to show normal number with comma separation, just set showCurrencySymbol={false} when you use it